 Their role is to provide quick, impactful solutions that address immediate business needs.

-On the other hand, professional services firms often establish long-term relationships with their clients, offering continuous support and expertise.
+Conversely, professional services firms often establish long-term client relationships, offering continuous support and expertise.

 This ongoing engagement ensures businesses have a reliable partner for maintaining operational stability and addressing evolving needs.